Delivering a diverse workforce for London with the skills needed to drive economic growth

 By boosting collaboration between business, education and political leaders, we will identify solutions to grow London’s skills base.

 Our new Skilling London workshop series with Lloyds Banking Group brings senior leaders together to address London’s skills gaps.
+You can read more about the discussions at the first few workshops on our blog.

 Why must business, government and the education system collaborate on skills?